CodeWithJV/holochain-challenge-3/README.md

 ## Testing CRUD zomes calls

-Similar to how the tests are written inside `post.test.ts`, we are going to create scripts to test the Create, Read, Update, and Delete functionality of our comment entry type.
+We are going to create tests for the Create, Read, Update, and Delete functionality of our comment entry type.
+They will be similar to the existing ones for posts, so ou can use `post.test.ts` as a refernce.

 #### 1. Read through through the file inside of `common.ts`

 These functions will be used multiple times throughout our tests.
-It will be helpful to understand how they work.
+It is be helpful to understand how they work.

 #### 2. Navigate to `comment.test.ts` and create a test and run a test for checking if Agents can create comments on the DHT